Social Has Gone Global

 Enter the Metaverse.
 Facebook offers a wide variety of methods for drawing attention, traffic, and ultimately new patients.
 The sky is the limit when it comes to Facebook posts.
-You can share medical articles, patient testimonials, physician bios, and even events you’re planning to attend.
+You can share medical articles, patient testimonials, physician bios, and operational updates.
 You can also create and advertise events that are taking place at your practice, such as conferences or free clinics.

 Be sure to take advantage of Facebook Stories, one of the platform’s newest features.
 When Meta purchased Instagram, they introduced Instagram’s popular Stories feature to Facebook.
 Photos and short videos posted to your Stories remain available to your audience for 24 hours after you post them.
 They’re a great way to connect with your followers and avoid flooding their feeds with too many posts.

 While most social media platforms have a direct messaging (DM) feature, Facebook has an entirely separate app: Facebook Messenger.
-A fantastic tool for medical practices, Messenger allows you to set up an automated response to any messages received through the app.
+Messenger allows you to set up an automated response to any messages received through the app.
 This response can contain the answers to frequently asked questions like business hours, locations, and how to schedule an appointment.
 It can also let users know when they can expect to hear back from someone at the practice.
+Overall, Messenger is a fantastic tool for medical practices.